Suya678/Chat_Application/server/test/README.md

 * Network :  Both the server and the client were connected over localhost

 ## Prerequisites
 * Makefile and Java compiler.
-Comes with the Junit Jar in th directory
+Comes with the Junit Jar needed
 ## To replicate
 1. Open up two terminals
 2. In the server terminal: